 There were groups of school children visiting Sky100; they had questions to answer about what they saw today.
 They are doing homework before leaving to go back to school.

 Hong Kong has become the playground of the rich who love to shop.
 There are shops in every building and every street corner.

 Diamonds and emeralds.

-Mega stores - on every corner, this one is Gucci.
+Megastores - on every corner, this one is Gucci.

 This one is Coach.

-Let's not forget about the fast cars, I saw more Tesla's here than anywhere else, they were to fast to photograph.
+Let's not forget about the fast cars; I saw more Tesla's here than anywhere else.
+They were to fast to photograph.

 It honors celebrities of the Hong Kong film industry.

-Bruce Lee is a Seattle, USA born star but he is the best attraction here.
+Bruce Lee is a Seattle, USA born star, but he is the best attraction here.

-A large replica of the 2008 Summer Olympics Torch.
+This is a giant replica of the 2008 Summer Olympics Torch.